Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_01_RBAC.md

     New-AzureADGroup -DisplayName 'Junior Admins' -MailEnabled $false -SecurityEnabled $true -MailNickName JuniorAdmins
     ```

-1. In the PowerShell session within the Cloud Shell pane, run the following to list the groups in your Azure AD tenant (the list should include the Senior Admins and Junior Admins groups):
+1. In the PowerShell session within the Cloud Shell pane, run the following to **list groups** in your Microsoft Entra tenant (the list should include the Senior Admins and Junior Admins groups):

     ```powershell
     Get-AzureADGroup
     ```

-1. In the PowerShell session within the Cloud Shell pane, run the following to obtain a reference to the user account of Isabel Garcia:
+1. In the PowerShell session within the Cloud Shell pane, run the following to **obtain a reference** to the user account of Isabel Garcia:

     ```powershell
-    $user = Get-AzureADUser -Filter "MailNickName eq 'Isabel'"
+    $user = Get-AzureADUser -Filter "UserPrincipalName eq 'Isabel-43846135@LODSPRODMCA.onmicrosoft.com'"
     ```

 1. In the PowerShell session within the Cloud Shell pane, run the following to add a user account of Isabel to the Junior Admins group: